 At the Faculty of Science, we offer a stimulating environment and excellent conditions for research, tightly connected to challenging taught programmes at the Bachelor's and Master's level.
 Career development is based on achievements in research and teaching.
 Specific information about career development is given in the separate vacancies for each of the available positions.

-For each position, a dedicated selection committee will review the applications soon after the application deadline of 15 October 2019.
+For each position, a dedicated selection committee will review the applications soon after the application deadline.
 Shortlisted candidates will be invited for an interview and asked to conduct a public seminar.
 A second interview could be part of the selection process.

 It is our goal to further increase the impact of our science on society by addressing societal challenges and expand the Dutch knowledge-based economy.
 Being embedded in the quickly growing Amsterdam Science Park allows us to actively pursue this through long-term partnerships with companies and by initiating new startups.
 Prime examples of such co-creation include the public-private partnership with ASML partnership in the Advanced Research Center for Nanolithography (ARCNL) as well as the AI industry labs with Qualcomm, Bosch and Ahold Delhaize in the Innovation Centre for Artificial Intelligence (ICAI), co-founded by UvA and VU.
 Many other partnerships are already in place and highly successful, in particular with the NWO institutes at Amsterdam Science Park (Nikhef, AMOLF, CWI, NLeSc).
 With the Connecting Science programme we are strenghtening these partnerships.